 SS #8 Households Transitioned to Self-Sufficiency Unit of Baseline Benchmark Outcome Benchmark Measurement Achieved?
-Number of Households Expected Actual households Outcome meets or households transitioned to self- households transitioned to self- exceed the transitioned to self- sufficiency prior to transitioned to self- sufficiency after benchmark sufficiency implementation of sufficiency after implementation of There were zero (increase) the activity implementation of the activity households (number) This the activity (number) participating in number may be (number) 2016 zero 0 1 0
+Number of Households Expected Actual households Outcome meets or households transitioned to self- households transitioned to self- exceed the transitioned to self- sufficiency prior to transitioned to self- sufficiency after benchmark sufficiency implementation of sufficiency after implementation of (increase) the activity implementation of the activity There were zero (number) This the activity (number) households number may be (number) participating in zero 2017 0 1 0

 HC #7: Households Assisted by Services that Increase Housing Choice Unit of Baseline Benchmark Outcome Benchmark Measurement Achieved?
-Number of Households Expected number of Actual number of Outcome meets or households receiving this type households households exceed the receiving services of service prior to receiving these receiving these benchmark aimed to increase implementation of services after services after housing choice the activity implementation of implementation of There were zero (increase) (number) This the activity the activity households (number) (number)
+Number of Households Expected number of Actual number of Outcome meets or households receiving this type households households exceed the receiving services of service prior to receiving these receiving these benchmark aimed to increase implementation of services after services after housing choice the activity implementation of implementation of There were zero (increase) (number) This the activity the activity households number may be (number) (number) participating in zero 2017 0 1 0